-The main objective of this course is to empower public and/or private sector professionals with:
+The main objective of this Negotiating and Managing PPP Contracts course is to empower the public and/or private sector professionals with:

 - Complete knowledge and information related to PPP contract development, negotiation, and management.